The best independent guide to the Algarve

 Faro is a historic and charming city, which is often overlooked by the majority of visitors to the Algarve.
 The city and its surrounding area have a surprising number of interesting tourist sights and a varied offer of enjoyable activities.
 This guide will provide a suggested itinerary for a 3 day visit to Faro, either as a short holiday or as part of a longer tour of the Algarve.

-Day 1 – The historic centre of Faro and a tour of the Ria Formosa Natural Park
+Day 1 – The historic centre of Faro and a boat tour of the Ria Formosa Natural Park

 Day 2 – A relaxing day on the Praia de Faro